consher/crabby/Voltage2Filterbank/README.md

 # Voltage Proccessor
 ### Made by Sai Sursala & updated by Conor Sheridan
 Used for 4 polarization voltages aquired from I-LOFAR in *.zst compression format.
-Produces intermediary uncompressed .dada file that is usually x4 times the size of all four .zst files (in the same directory as the 4pol script!!), then converts that to a filterbank file (deleting the dada file automatically when finished)
+Produces intermediary uncompressed .dada file that is usually x4 times the size of all four .zst files (in the same directory as the 4pol script!!), then converts that to a filterbank file (deleting the dada file automatically when finished).

+_combined_cmd_ & the header template (_generic.hdr_) must be in the same folder as _4pol_generate.sh_

 For help run _bash 4pol_generate.sh -h_